 - Date and amount of turnover

-The so-called §22f certificate (German VAT Certificate) must be applied for by the sellers to comply with the new directive and then be forwarded to the marketplace operators.
+The so-called §22f certificate (German VAT Certificate) had to be applied for by the sellers to comply with the new directive and then be forwarded to the marketplace operators.

-This ensures that everything is in order in terms of tax law and that the payment of the tax debt does not end up with the operator himself.
+This ensured that everything is in order in terms of tax law and that the payment of the tax debt does not end up with the operator himself.

 Amazon VAT Certificate